mootools/mootools-core/Docs/Class/Class.Extras.md

 * (*object*) The current Class instance.
 Calls to chain can also be chained.

 ### Example:

-	//will fade the element in and out three times var myFx = new Fx.Style('myElement', 'opacity'); //Fx.Style has implemented class Chain because of inheritance. myFx.start(1,0).chain(
+	//Fx.Style has already implemented the Chain class because of inheritance of the Fx class. var myFx = new Fx.Style('myElement', 'opacity');
+	myFx.start(1,0).chain(
-		function(){ this.start(0,1); }, //Notice that "this" refers to the calling object (in this case, the myFx object). function(){ this.start(1,0); },
+		//Notice that "this" refers to the calling object (in this case, the myFx object). function(){ this.start(0,1); },
+		function(){ this.start(1,0); },
 		function(){ this.start(0,1); }
-	);
+	); //Will fade the Element in and out three times.

 ### See Also: